GovTechSG/seed-documentation/support/troubleshooting-issues.md

 # Troubleshooting issues

 This guide provides solutions to common problems for SEED.
-Follow the steps below to troubleshoot and resolve the problems you aree experiencing.
+Follow the steps below to troubleshoot and resolve the problems you are experiencing.

 ## Troubleshooting access issues for SGTS Resources